 Wwoof: Stands for willing workers on organic farms or worldwide opportunities on organic farms.
 This is a loose network of organisations that allow volunteers, or Wwoofers to work on organic farms for room and board.
 Wwoofing is a popular way for young gap year backpackers to extend their trip.

 These are just a few of the terms and phrases I’ve picked up over the years.
 Some are in jest, others actually refer to something specific that can be useful for first time backpackers to know.
 I’m sure you’ve all heard many more and I’m sure more will be added as the backpacker vernacular expands!
-Email me if you know any terms that should be included.
+Get in touch if you know any terms that should be included.